ElminAkberov/ElminAkberov/README.md

 # 💫 About Me

-**I'm Tahir Tahirli, a passionate Full-Stack & Backend Developer** with a background in building scalable microservices, designing robust system architectures, and delivering innovative solutions.
-I love to push the boundaries of what’s possible with modern technologies, from real-time data applications to AI-powered services.
+**I'm Elmin Akberov, a passionate Front-End Developer** focused on building fast, responsive, and user-friendly web applications using modern technologies.
+I enjoy turning complex ideas into clean, efficient, and scalable interfaces.

-- 👯 **Looking to collaborate on**
+- 👯 Looking to collaborate on
-  Exciting and challenging software projects in the web development realm, particularly those requiring real-time data, advanced integrations, or AI/ML components.
+  Front-end projects using React.js, Next.js, and modern UI frameworks, with strong API integrations and secure authentication systems.

-- 🤝 **Seeking help with**
+- 🤝 Seeking help with
-  Discovering new tech stacks and connecting with **investors** for software projects.
+  Gaining experience in larger, real-world projects and learning more about advanced design patterns and architecture best practices.

-- 🌱 **Currently learning**
+- 🌱 Currently learning
-  **Kubernetes**, **Kafka**, and exploring **design patterns** to craft elegant, maintainable software solutions.
+  Express.js, MongoDB, OAuth 2.0 for building more complete full-stack applications, and improving state management with Redux Toolkit and Zustand.

-- 💬 **Ask me about**
+- 💬 Ask me about
-  Full-stack development, designing scalable architectures, real-time applications, microservices, and building responsive user interfaces.
+  Component-based development with React.js, server-side rendering (SSR) and SEO optimization with Next.js, API integration, mobile-first responsive design, and front-end performance optimization.

 ---